What does knowing your strengths do for your business?

 “It identifies what you naturally do best.
 It provides customized results that name your unique talents.
 It shows you how you’re special and how to succeed by turning your talents into strengths.”

-There are 34 different talent “strengths” that Clifton StrengthsFinder identifies.
+Clifton StrengthsFinder identifies 34 different talent “strengths.”
 Each one falls under one of four bigger categories.

-Each of those bigger categories is either “task” or “relationship” focused.
+Each of those bigger categories focuses on “tasks” or “relationships.”

-When you take the test, you uncover your top five Strengths.
-With only four categories, however, you can easily figure out where you’re dominant.
+When you take the test, you uncover your top five strengths.
+With only four categories, however, you easily figure out your dominant areas.
+Knowing your strengths isn’t hard.

-At Skipio, for example, our Customer Love Team is focused on helping people.
-So it’s no surprise that most of those team members have strengths that are “relationship” focused.
-But if you run over to our accounting department or talk to our developers, you’ll find out they have talents that are more “task” oriented, which helps explain why they’re so good at their jobs.
+At Skipio, for example, our Customer Love Team focuses on helping people.
+No surprise then that most of those team members enjoy “relationship” focused strengths.
+But if you run over to our accounting department or talk to our developers, you find out they enjoy more “task” oriented strengths, which helps explain why they’re so good at their jobs.

 If you know that you’re great at building relationships, then you’re naturally going to focus your efforts on building relationships, networking, and meeting new clients.
 If followup isn’t your strength (sending reminders, billing, check-ins, instructions), find a tool that can do it for you.
 This allows you to spend more time doing what you’re naturally good at.

 Now, if you know you’re a really great “arranger,” which is task focused, you can still excel in work that requires you to build relationships.
 Simply find a tool that makes relationship building easier and more natural for you.

-At Skipio we’re all really open about our top strengths.
+At Skipio we really try to stay open about our top strengths.
 We wear them like a badge of honor.
 Some of us even list them in our email signatures.
 We kind of geek out about this stuff!

 But strengths aren’t just about you: They’re also about your customers.
 So while you can take the Clifton StrengthsFinder test (it’s affordable too), it might be out of line to ask your customers to take it too.